baymlab/HMSphages/docs/labprotocols/protocol_07-lysates.md

 {: .no_toc }
 - You need a growing culture of your bacterial host
 - You need to have pre-melted molten top agar in your bead bath
-- You need to add ions to the top agar to facilitate phage adsorption.
-(Add 250 µl CaCL<sub>2</sub> to 25 mL of agar to get a final concentration of 10mM)
+- You need to add salts to the top agar to facilitate phage adsorption.
+(Add 250 µl CaCl<sub>2</sub> to 25 mL of agar to get a final concentration of 10mM)
 - You need to have an estimate of the titer of your plaque-pure phage stock

 ### Materials making “webbed” confluent lysis plates